 It is important to know what type of residence you need to construct.
-Your dream residence can be single-story or multi-story, and you must finalize the number of bedroom for the residence.
+Your dream residence can be single-storey or multi-storey, and you must finalize the number of bedroom for the residence.
 It is also better if you could decide the total area of your residence (considering your budget).
 If you are familiar with the design styles like European, Colonel, Victorian... you can chose one convenient to you or else just let it go and design your own masterpiece!

 Designing the plan